TassaraR/colorize-diffusers/README.md

 # Colorize Diffusers

-Colorizer model using Pix2Pix diffusion based on Hugging Face's Diffusers framework
+Diffusion Pix2Pix colorizer model built using Hugging Face's Diffusers framework

 ## How does it work?